 Council has decided through various resolutions to relocate the community facilities from the site to the proposed new Lindfield Community Hub site.
 The Community Hub is within the Lindfield Centre, on the western side of the Pacific Highway.

-The objective of the Planning Proposal is to provide Council with the flexibility required to respond to new development opportunities at the site as Council facilities are relocated to the Lindfield Hub site.
+Through this Planning Proposal Council seeks to provide the flexibility required to respond to new development opportunities at the site as Council facilities are relocated to the Lindfield Hub site.
 This includes the ability to dispose of the land.